-The Manitoba Health Research Council provides funds for research in the health sciences through a number of grants and awards programs from moneys received from the Province.
+Research Manitoba provides funds for research in the health, natural and social sciences, engineering and the humanities in Manitoba through a number of grants and awards programs from moneys received from the Province.

-The MHRC is a provincial agency that reports to the Minister of Innovation, Energy and Mines.
-The Chair of Council is Dr. Brian Postl, Dean, Faculty of Medicine, University of Manitoba.
-There are 12 council members; ten are appointed by the Provincial Government and two are appointed by the University of Manitoba.
+Research Manitoba is a provincial agency that reports to the Minister of Jobs and the Economy.
+The Chair of the Board is Dr. Brian Postl, Dean, Faculty of Medicine, University of Manitoba.
+There are 12 board members; ten are appointed by the Provincial Government and two are appointed by the University of Manitoba.

 The Act that gave legislative legitimacy to the establishment of the Manitoba Health Research Council was passed June 30, 1982.
 Hence 2012 marks the 30th anniversary of the official establishment of the MHRC.
 However, council had operated for nearly two years (November 1980 to June 1982) without a formal Act of the Legislature.
 The following article provides an account of the MHRC’s history through excerpts from articles written by Drs.
 Lyonel Israels, Frits Stevens and John Hamerton, who played key roles in the administration of the MHRC and the promotion and support of research in the health sciences over the first 18 years of the Council.
 The article also provides updates from the last 11 years.